slackhq/circuit/docs/tutorial.md

 Here we have access to the screen and dynamically create the presenter we need.
 It can then pass the screen on to the presenter.

-We can then wire these detail components to our `Circuit` instance.
+We can then wire these detail components to our `Circuit` instance too.

 === "Circuit instance"
     ```kotlin